salesforce/refocus/README.md

 1. Run `npm start` or `node .` to start your Node.js server at http://localhost:3000.

 ## Development
-- Set `NODE_ENV=development` and modify the webpack.config.js to take advantage of react hot module reload (react-hmr), for faster front-end development.
+- Run `npm run build` and modify the webpack.config.js to take advantage of react hot module reload (react-hmr), for faster front-end development.
 - At times the generated pages don't show due to this error in the browser console: `locals[0] does not appear to be a 'module' object with Hot Module replacement API enabled`.
-This can happen when the NODE_ENV is development or blank.
-To fix the issue, set `NODE_ENV=build`, then run the page build again.
+This can happen when the NODE_ENV is blank.
+To fix the issue, set the NODE_ENV to a non-empty value, then run the build again.
 - If you want any of the packages to send output to stdout, you can start your server with `DEBUG=* node .` or you can spell out which packages you want to show debug output, e.g. `DEBUG=express*,swagger* node .`.
 - Use [nodemon](http://nodemon.io/) to monitor for any changes in your source and automatically restart your server.
 - Use Node.js [Debugger](https://nodejs.org/api/debugger.html).